 From 1994 through 2001, the gallery operated various locations in the greater Miami area (Foreman grew up in South Florida.)

 Prior to opening their New York SoHo space in January 2004, the gallery was located in the transitional downtown Atlanta loft district known as Castleberry Hill (near the new Mercedes Benz Falcon's Stadium) from 2001 through 2005.

 Skot Foreman Fine Art currently operates a newly renovated 4,000 + square foot space in the arts community of San Miguel de Allende in Central México.
 Additionally, the gallery continues to exhibit at select international art fairs throughout the year.

 Exhibitions are arranged at the museum level; in 2006 “Purvis Young: Paintings from the Street” at the Boca Raton Museum of Art broke attendance and catalog sales records for the museum.
-The gallery inventories an important collection of Young’s work ranging from the early 1970’s through the mid-1990s and will be presenting the artist at the 2019 Venice Biennale at Palazzo Mora on the Grand Canal.
+The gallery inventories an important collection of Young’s work ranging from the early 1970’s through the mid-1990s and presented the artist during the 2019 Venice Biennale at Palazzo Mora on Stada Nova just off the Grand Canal.